what to do if your child is talking to an unsafe person

 Risk taking used to manifest solely in the form of audacious adventuring into the physical world.
 As of late adolescents are not only posed the dangers that come with being unsafe in the real world, they are now faced with a complete virtual world that really can be just as dangerous.

 In the physical world, there is almost always a running dialogue with children about how they can and should behave to protect themselves:

 ‘Look both ways before you cross the street,’ ‘do not speak to strangers,’ ‘do not play with matches,’ ‘do not walk behind a moving car,’ ‘do not drink and especially do not drink and drive.’

 As our world becomes more and more virtual with each passing day, it is crucial to ensure that you have a similar running conversation with your child about online safety.
 For tips see our Online Safety section.

 For predators, online groomers, and online recruiters, the internet has given them almost unlimited access to their target audience as well as an excellent conduit to accomplish their objectives.
 Many adolescents likely don’t fully appreciate how much anonymity the internet provides.
 Anyone, particularly a technology savvy adult, can quickly create a full user profile complete with a name, pictures, location, and school.
 Frighteningly, these individuals can be quite convincing.

 The average teenager is now spending upwards of 9 hours a day on the internet or on their mobile device, which is situationally optimal for online recruiters.
-When a child is being radicalized they will be showered with attention or in connection with their recruiter very often.
+When a child is being radicalized or groomed they will be showered with attention or in connection with their recruiter very often.
 This is done quite purposefully on part of the recruiter.
 Remaining in constant contact with their ‘recruitee’ allows them to:

 · Fill an emotional void that they may seek to fill within the child.
 (Doing this will make the child easier to manipulate, and likely far more willing to continue the relationship with the recruiter)